Women supporting women of diverse faiths...

 140 Fall Street, PO Box 131 • Seneca Falls, New York 13148 • (585) 319-

 International Women’s Day Event a Success: “When Stanton Met Shahram”

 The WII Board joined with the Women’s Institute for Leadership & Learning (WILL) on International Women’s Day, March 8, to present the fourth in a series of unique opportunities to see and hear Elizabeth Cady Stanton speak…

-“Learning From Our Foremothers” Reading & Discussion Group Planned
+“Learning From Our Foremothers” Reading & Discussion Group Held

-Scholars Melinda Grube and Allison Stokes will serve as co-
+Scholars Melinda Grube and Allison Stokes served as co-

 The four month program was made possible by a grant from the New York State Council for the Humanities to the Women’s Interfaith Institute.